Do Sugar Gliders Live In The Rainforest

 2. Abundance of Prey: Rainforests are teeming with life, making them a veritable buffet for sugar gliders.
 Insects such as moths, beetles, spiders, and ants form a major part of their diet.
 The constant availability of these small creatures ensures a steady supply of food for the sugar gliders, contributing to their survival and well-being.

-See also White Faced Sugar Glider
+See also Are Sugar Gliders Cuddly

 3. Safety and Protection: The dense foliage and intricate structure of rainforests offer sugar gliders the protection and security they need.
 The thick canopy shields them from predators such as birds of prey and terrestrial predators, while the dense undergrowth provides hiding places and nesting sites.
 This allows sugar gliders to rest during the day and avoid detection.